WWII Navajo Code Talker John Pinto dies at 94

 CLICK HERE TO GET THE FOX NEWS APP

-He entered Democratic politics with the agenda to tackle poverty among indigenous people and became one of Nevada's first Native American state senators.
+He entered Democratic politics with the agenda to tackle poverty among indigenous people and became one of New Mexico's first Native American state senators.
 He became an advocate for education reform and anti-poverty programs.

 Every year, Pinto would sing on the Senate floor the "Potato Song" — a Navajo song about a potato, planted in the spring and visited in the summer until it is harvested.
 Fellow senators, staff and aides clapped along to Pinto's rendition.

-"A beautiful man is all I can say," said the Nevada Senate's chief clerk, Lenore Naranjo.
+"A beautiful man is all I can say," said the New Mexico Senate's chief clerk, Lenore Naranjo.

-Note: Editor's Note -- An earlier version of this story misidentified the state that Pinto represented.